rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Now that you have a basic Hugo blog post created, the next issue is making it accessible to the public using your domain name.
 Hugo blog has a built-in server that runs, by default, at port 1313.
 This means that if Hugo was installed on your local machine, such as a desktop or laptop, it is accessible with http://localhost:1313/ .

-Since our Linode machine is remote, using http://example.com:1313 will not give us access to the Hugo blog without further configurations to our Ubuntu installation.
-Providing direct port access can increase vulnerabilities to web-based attacks.
-Using Nginx protects your Linode server against common vulnerabilities and can be configured to make several server instances publicly accessible on port 80 by adding sub-domains to your domain name.
+Providing direct port access can increase vulnerabilities to web based attacks.
+Using Nginx protects your Linode server against common vulnerabilities and can be configured to make several server instances publicly accessible on port 80 by adding subdomains to your domain name.

-In our case we added blog sub-domain to create URL http://blog.example.com .
+In our case we added `blog` subdomain `http://blog.example.com`.

 <p align="center">
   <img src="/images/Nginxrevproxy.jpg" alt="Nginx as Reverse proxy" />